skip to content

 Facts about Smeaheia

-The licence is 100 percent operated by Equinor and covers a large area east of the Troll field off the west coast of Norway.
+The Smeaheia license is operated by Equinor with a 100 percent ownership share.
+The license covers a large area east of the Troll field close to the west coast of Norway.

-The seabed off the coast of Norway is well suited to storing CO2, and we can potentially store the equivalent of 1000 years of Norwegian emissions on the Norwegian Continental Shelf.
+The reservoirs along the coast of Norway are well suited for storing CO2, and we can potentially store the equivalent of 1000 years of Norwegian emissions on the Norwegian Continental Shelf.

 Equinor experience in CCS operations